picrin-scheme/picrin/README.md

 		$ make run

-- debug-run
+- debug

-	When `make` command is called with an argument `debug`, it builds the binary with all debug flags enabled (PIC_GC_STRESS, VM_DEBUG, DEBUG).
+	If you execute `cmake` with debug flag `-DCMAKE_BUILD_TYPE=Debug`, it builds the binary with all debug flags enabled (PIC_GC_STRESS, VM_DEBUG, DEBUG).

-		$ make debug
+		$ cmake -DCMAKE_BUILD_TYPE=Debug ..

 - install

-	As of now picrin does not provide a command automatically installs the binary.
+	As of this writing picrin does not provide a command automatically installs the binary.
 If you want to place picrin library and binary in a parmanent directory, please do it by hand.
+(TODO)

 ## Requirement